Solar thermal explained: An expert's guide to the pros, cons and costs

 If you’re considering this type of solar panel for your home, this complete guide sets out exactly what you need to know before you invest.

-In a nutshell, solar thermal panels create heat for use in domestic hot water.
-(By comparison, solar PV panels convert sunlight into electricity.)
 In the summer months, solar thermal panels could meet all or a substantial proportion of your domestic hot water demands.
 It is a simple, reliable technology which comes with a number of benefits.

+However, installing solar panels is not a one size fits all solution, and weighing up whether they are right for your home will depend on factors.
 The cost of solar panels, how much hot water you use, the orientation of your roof, and your existing fuel source will all impact the decision-making process.

 There are two types of solar thermal panels available for domestic properties: flat panels and evacuated tube solar thermal panels.

-- The flat panel: The most common type of solar thermal is a flat panel (also known as a collector), usually around 1m x 2m in area.
+The most common type of solar thermal is a flat panel (also known as a collector), usually around 1m x 2m in area.
 Each panel contains a series of pipes that are either serpentine or grid shaped, with a metal (absorber) plate fixed on top that is coated in a highly absorptive blueish material (selective coating).
-The metal absorber plate collects heat from the sun; the fluid in the pipes then carries this heat to a storage cylinder in the house.
-The panels can be installed on a roof in a landscape or portrait configuration.

-- Evacuated tube: These are glass tubes that have a copper tube within them.
+These are glass tubes that have a copper tube within them.
 Between 10 and 30 of them are connected together with a header pipe to form a panel.
 Evacuated tubes have a vacuum in the glass that acts as the insulation and so are often a bit more efficient than flat panel solar collectors.

 Some evacuated tubes known as ‘direct flow’ can be installed very discreetly on a flat roof, which could be particularly useful in sensitive areas such as conservation areas or on listed buildings (subject to planning permission).